Contact Burnham Law today!

 Contempt charges are a serious matter.
 When a party in a case is found to have willfully violated and order, he or she faces potential punishments that may end up harming the overall case.
 If you are facing a contempt citation in your Colorado family law case, contact an experienced custody lawyer as soon as possible.
 Your attorney may be able to resolve the issue through negotiating the terms or an alternate agreement with the other party’s attorney.
 If a new agreement is reached, your child custody lawyer will file an amendment with the court so that it becomes the official record.

-Whether you are facing a citation or need to file a citation against the other party in your case, the experienced team at The Burnham Law Firm is ready to assist with your family law contempt case.
+Whether you are facing a citation or need to file a citation against the other party in your case, the experienced team at Burnham Law is ready to assist with your family law contempt case.
 Trying to navigate the waters of the Colorado family court system on your own can be difficult.
 Contact us today to schedule an initial consultation.